mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <% end %>
 ```

-Clicking a style name now causes a turbo frame request for a single style, and the controller is altered to render the above partial in this case:
+Clicking a style name now causes a Turbo Frame request for a single style, and the controller is altered to render the above partial in this case:

 ```rb
 class StylesController < ApplicationController